The genuine Wow.exe file is a software component of World of Warcraft by Blizzard Entertainment.

 The program has a visible window.
 Wow.exe is not a Windows core file.
-The application uses ports to connect to a LAN or the Internet.
-Wow.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 18% dangerous, however also read the users reviews.
+The application uses ports to connect to or from a LAN or the Internet.
+Wow.exe is digitally signed.
+Wow.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 13% dangerous, however you should also read the user reviews.

 Recommended: Identify Wow.exe related errors